-1. UCCL is able to provide limited financial support for university level research and advanced study, directly connected with China.
+- UCCL is able to provide limited financial support for university level research and advanced study, directly connected with China.
 The grants are normally given to postgraduates and for advanced research degrees only.

-2. Normal maximum grants are for £1500, although £2000 can be allocated in exceptional cases.
+- Normal maximum grants are for £1500, although £2000 can be allocated in exceptional cases.

-3. China is deemed to mean the whole of the People's Republic of China, including Hong Kong, (although grants are not often given to those in the latter which has its own sources of funding), but not Taiwan.
+- China is deemed to mean the whole of the People's Republic of China, including Hong Kong, (although grants are not often given to those in the latter which has its own sources of funding), but not Taiwan.

-4. Scholars from China, in any discipline in the arts, sciences or social sciences who wish to visit the UK, may be supported if the research they wish to pursue here has a demonstrable focus on China-related subjects.
+- Scholars from China, in any discipline in the arts, sciences or social sciences who wish to visit the UK, may be supported if the research they wish to pursue here has a demonstrable focus on China-related subjects.

-5. Scholars based in universities in the UK who wish to visit China to conduct research, attend academic conferences or carry out similar work may also be supported.
+- Scholars based in universities in the UK who wish to visit China to conduct research, attend academic conferences or carry out similar work may also be supported.

 Guidelines for costing

-In considering applications, the UCCL will use the following guideline costs (2012):
+In considering applications, the UCCL will use the following guideline costs (2015):

-Return flights - Up to £650 from London/Beijing return.
+Return flights - Up to £800 from London/Beijing return.

-- The purpose of the references is to provide to the Executive Committee (EC) confidence that the project will in some way improve the overall level of UK-China academic exchange and that the investment which the UCCL is being asked to make will provide gain for the wider academic community.
+- The purpose of the references is to provide to the Executive Council (EC) confidence that the project will in some way improve the overall level of UK-China academic exchange and that the investment which the UCCL is being asked to make will provide gain for the wider academic community.
 The content of the reference will therefore depend on the nature of the application.